 If gold accents are to be used, it is always the final paint color as either 18k or 24k paint.
 If more than one layer of gold is needed, the piece needs a separate firing at about 1300F (700C) after each application.
 Because the resulting finish can sometimes be dull, the areas need to be burnished by hand in order to bring them up to a reflective shine.
 Boleslaw Cybis, at his studio in Trenton, developed a proprietary paint color he called “old coin gold” with an appearance similar to that seen on antique European pieces but this paint was only used on some of their 1950s religious items.

 This is the finished retail sculpture (Knight in Shining Armor by Cybis) that began as the clay model shown in the first photograph.
 According to Lynn Klockner Brown, the artist who created it, the ‘deconstruction’ of the model resulted in no less than thirty component molds.
-Standing slightly over two feet tall, it was priced at just under $25,000 when introduced in the late 1980s as an edition of 25; the last known retail price from the Cybis studio was $35,000 as of 2008.
+Standing slightly over two feet tall, it was priced at just under $25,000 when introduced in the late 1980s as an edition of 25.
 It is not known how many were actually produced but the edition was never completed.

 During the glory years of art porcelain in the United States and England it was not unusual for limited editions to have retail prices in the thousands of dollars, as past collectors of studios such as Albany, Boehm, Connoisseur of Malvern, Cybis, Royal Worcester, and others can attest.
 Many of the artists and artisans who created these works are no longer with us, and the art of creating art porcelain is being sadly lost along with them.
 But perhaps a fresh appreciation of the skills that went into making those sculptures may one day give birth to a renewed interest!